awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

 bq head -n 10 ${GCP_BIGQUERY_DATASET}.${GCP_BIGQUERY_TABLE}
 ```

-## G. Import From BigQuery
+## <span class="nosurface">G.</span> Import From BigQuery

 <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/bigquery-to-astra.png" />

 !!! note "Note"
-    We assume that you have already executed pipeline described in `D.1` to `D.5` and that gloud is set up.
+    We assume that you have already executed pipeline described in `D.1` to `D.5` and that gcloud is set up.
 We also assume that you have a bigquery table populated as describe in `#F`,

 ### <span class="nosurface"> 1. </span>Access Folder